Employing part-time workers

 - follow a fair and reasonable procedure when dismissing the worker with appropriate notice, prior to the start date of the new contract - see dismissing employees

-- terminate the contract by giving the worker proper notice - see how to issue the correct periods of notice
+- terminate the contract by giving the worker proper notice - see issue the correct periods of notice